Ever wonder what the body’s biggest, most common “building block” is?

 Assuming All Tissues Are Equal

 People often overlook how much connective tissue actually outweighs muscle or nerve tissue in mass.
-That’s why stretching and mobility work matters—it's about keeping the ECM flexible Simple as that.. -
+That’s why stretching and mobility work matters—it's about keeping the ECM flexible That's the part that actually makes a difference.. -

 Misunderstanding “Fat” as the Same as Connective Tissue